Seychellum: Distribution and biogeography

 The most recent research favours trans-oceanic dispersal, but some uncertainty remains.

 Conservation status

 Of the five criteria assessed by the International Union for Conservation of Nature for its IUCN Red List, four cannot be assessed in Seychellum alluaudi because of a lack of information.
-Under the remaining criterion, which measures the species' geographic range, the species would qualify as Endangered if there were was a "decline in habitat quality".
+Under the remaining criterion, which measures the species' geographic range, the species would qualify as Endangered if there were a "decline in habitat quality".
 It is, however, abundant in places, and is present within a protected area, and is therefore listed as Vulnerable.